 Natural Resource Damage Assessment Early Restoration Phase III – Northwest Florida Artificial Reef Creation and Restoration Project

-This project includes the deployment of an anticipated 3,000 or more prefabricated artificial reefs across the project area within 48 permitted areas located in state waters (Figure 1).
-The total estimated cost for this project is $11,463,587 making it one of the largest, artificial reef construction project in the history of Florida’s artificial reef program.
+This project includes the deployment of an anticipated 3,000 or more prefabricated artificial reefs across five counties and within 48 different permitted areas located in state waters (Figure 1).
+The total estimated cost for this project is $11,463,587, making it one of the largest, artificial reef construction projects in the history of Florida’s artificial reef program.

-- Concrete Disk Reef: 8ft tall (maximum), three or more rock or shell embedded concrete layers are mounted on the piling with at least four (4) inches separating each layer.
+8ft tall (maximum), three or more rock or shell embedded concrete layers are mounted on the piling.
+Primarily for inshore snorkeling reefs.

-- Ledge and Disk Reef: 6-8 ft. tall, 4 ton (maximum) concrete hollow base structure, with at least one side almost entirely open (opening at least 36 in. wide and two feet high to prohibit turtle entrapment).
-The unit shall have a vertical reef (multiple rock and concrete disks/ledges set on a post-similar to the concrete disk reef concept) attached to the top to obtain the minimum height requirement of five feet.
+6-8 ft. tall, 4 ton (maximum) concrete hollow base structure, with at least one side almost entirely open.
+The unit shall have a vertical attached to the top (5 ft. minimum).

-- Large Dome Reef: 6-8 ft. tall, 7 ton (maximum) concrete structures in the shape of a dome with a solid base and multiple small holes throughout the structure.
-There will be a turtle escape opening created at the top of the structure that must be greater than 36 in. in diameter.
+6-8 ft. tall, 7 ton (maximum) concrete structures in the shape of a dome with a solid base and multiple small holes throughout the structure.